Alexa, which headphones do you work best with?

 Bottom line

 Alexa is a ubiquitous voice assistant that people have parked in almost every corner of their home.
-Taking it with you offers a good measure of the same experience when out and about, even if some key integrations are missing.
-More headphones will be joining the group listed here, you can count on that.
-However, right now you'll have to pay a premium to get it built-in.
+Taking it with you offers a good measure of the same experience outdoors, even if some key integrations are missing.
+More headphones will be joining the group listed here — you can count on that.
+However, right now, you'll have to pay a premium to get it built-in.
 As more headphones hit the market with Alexa onboard, the price should go down.
-For now, you'll be paying three figures for the privilege.
+But, for now, you'll be paying three figures for the privilege.
+To be honest, you'll be paying that much for some of the best wireless headphones on the market.

-The Sony WH1000XM3 delivers the best combination of what you would expect a feature-laden pair of headphones to have.
-It's up against stiff competition, yet it covers the right bases by improving upon previous models and pushing other brands to raise their game as well.
-You won't be disappointed with the sum of its parts.
+The Sony WH-1000XM4 delivers the best combination of what you would expect a feature-laden pair of headphones to have.
+It's up against stiff competition, yet they cover the right bases by improving upon previous models and pushing other brands to raise their game.
+Overall, these are the best headphones with Alexa, and you won't be disappointed with the rest of what they can do.

 Credits — The team that worked on this guide